CBainCoding/SignUp/README.md

 - __Frameworks__
     - The site uses Django and Bootstrap.
-        - Django is used for the back-end structuring the project and because of the features it offers "out of the box" such as the user login and admin panel
+        - Django is used for the back-end structuring of the project and because of the features it offers "out of the box" such as the user login and admin panel
         - Bootstrap is used for simplifying CSS styling allowing for much less CSS code in the stylesheet

-- JavaScript file exists but currently only performs a simply "Hello world" print to check the JavaScript file is wired up correctly.
-During the project it became apparent that Python and Django were able to offer the same functionality but much more efficiently.
+- JavaScript file exists but currently only performs a simply "Hello world" console log to check the JavaScript file is wired up correctly.
+During the project it became apparent that Python and Django were able to offer the same functionality that JavaScript could, but much more efficiently.

 <h3>List of features</h3>